mooose22/JobScribe/README.md

 🎯 Features

-Simplify Your Search: Easily log and manage your job applications all in one place.
+Simplify Your Search: Create an account and easily log and manage your job applications all in one place.

 Job Applications: Track where you’ve applied and the application’s status.